 A recommended way to fix the mix content warnings in WordPress is to use the Really Simple SSL plugin.

-It will automatically fix all your schemes and redirect HTTP to HTTPS.
+It will automatically fix all your schemes.
 After installation and activation, it will show you the following screen:

 Please, only use this plugin if your server has a functional SSL (a self-signed SSL is enough) installed that matches your domain and your SSL Mode is set to "Full HTTPS" or it'll end up in a redirect loop.